 Saucon TDS: Features, Limits, and What It's Missing

 Saucon TDS is a fleet management platform used by charter and transit bus companies to manage driver sign-ons, route assignments, and GPS tracking.
-It is a solid operational foundation — but it does not send automated alerts when a driver misses their sign-on window, when a bus exceeds a speed threshold, or when a DVIR inspection is not completed.
+The US motorcoach industry includes approximately 3,000 companies (American Bus Association), and a significant number of them rely on Saucon TDS as their primary operational system.
+It is a solid foundation, but it does not send automated alerts when a driver misses their sign-on window, when a bus exceeds a speed threshold, or when a DVIR inspection is not completed.
 BusFleetAI adds that alert layer without replacing Saucon TDS.

 What Saucon TDS Does Well